Easy Polish Kolache Cookies

 For now, I will make mine open.

-• Apricot Preserves are a traditional filling and so delicious!
+• Apricot Preserves are a traditional fruit filling and so delicious!
 I’ve got other ideas for you below, as well.

 • Making them open also means they are fuss-free and fool proof!